 Thanks in part to OWL’s lobbying and letters to Congress, The Older Americans Act was reauthorized on July 16, 2015.
 This is a three-year reauthorization, which won’t expire again until 2018.
-OWL strongly supports bipartisan reauthorization of the OAA and its full funding to continue the program that helps millions of Americans every day.
+OWL strongly supports continual bipartisan reauthorization of the OAA and its full funding to continue the program that helps millions of Americans every day.

 End of Life

 In the past twenty years there has been a campaign to improve the quality of the end-of-life experience and to educate Americans about their choices.
 We have made significant progress toward higher quality care; palliative care is now common and hospice services are widely available.
 The number of people who die in hospitals has dropped.
 However, there continues to be barriers to choice and control at the end of life.
 OWL has consistently taken the position that end-of-life decisions rest with the individual.
 Women 40+ have a unique and distinct stake in the issues surrounding caregiving and the end of life because they are often the primary caregivers in their families.

 To promote and protect autonomy in end-of-life decision making, OWL calls on legislators, healthcare providers and advocates to:

 * support the coverage of patient-centered counseling on end-of-life care under Medicare, Medicaid, and other public and private health insurance